gabrielegilardi/ANFIS/README.md

 ## Characteristics

 - The code has been written and tested in Python 3.7.7.
-- Multi-input/multi-output (multivariate) adaptive neuro-fuzzy inference system implementation for regression problems using the Takagi–Sugeno fuzzy inference system.
+- Multi-input/multi-output (multivariate) adaptive neuro-fuzzy inference system (ANFIS) implementation for regression and classification.
 - Quadratic cost function for continuous problems and cross-entropy cost function for classification problems.
 - Classes in classification problems are determined automatically.
 - Sigmoid and cross-entropy function are computed using a numerically stable implementation.